j3ssie/goverview/README.md

 goverview
 =========
-goverview - Get overview about list of URLs
+goverview - Get an overview of the list of URLs

 ## Installation